top of page

 Canadian Jasper Garvida (b.1977, Philippines) studied Fashion Design Womenswear at Central St Martins College of Art & Design.
 Upon graduation in 2004, he worked as a fashion designer running his own label until 2017.
 He then applied to study at the Royal College of Art (RCA), completing the Graduate Diploma course in 2019 followed by a Masters in Sculpture in 2021.

-To create forms, he begins by observing the body and the shapes it creates - how it moves in space, how it communicates through gestures and expresses feelings.
-He then works his materials by hand to captivate the emotion within the form.
+To create his figures, he begins by observing the body and the shapes it creates - how it moves in space and expresses emotion through gestures.
 He seeks to capture the intangible, those subtle and fleeting moments that might otherwise escape the eye.

 bottom of page